TheOkayJK/i2c_puppet/README.md

 See [Protocol](#protocol) for details of the I2C puppet.

+## Customizations

+This version has been modified to the missing keys as well as provide additional functionality.
+The full keymap can be found [here](keymap.md).

 ## Checkout

 The code depends on the Raspberry Pi Pico SDK, which is added as a submodule.
 Because the Pico SDK includes TinyUSB as a module, it is not recommended to do a recursive submodule init, and rather follow these steps: